TestCentric/testcentric-old-website/input/index.md

-Title: About TestCentric
+Title: TestCentric
 ---
+# About the Name

-The name comes from the phrase "Test-Centric Development," a term I use when working with software teams.
+Our name comes from the phrase "Test-Centric Development," a term I use when working with software teams.
 It describes an approach where pretty much everything a team does has a test of some kind behind it, ranging from micro-tests of the software to more subjective "tests" that help us decide what engineering practices work best for us.